Report: Riot Games, Epic Games come under US Gov't scrutiny over Tencent ties

-Days before the Trump administration is due to take action against to ban two Chinese apps, Tiktok and WeChat, in the United States, the US Committee on Foreign Investment has started investigating the data security protocols of US-based game companies with ties to the Chinese tech giant Tencent.
+Days before the Trump administration is due to take action to ban two Chinese apps, Tiktok and WeChat in the United States, the US Committee on Foreign Investment has started scrutnizing the data security protocols of US-based game companies with ties to the Chinese tech giant Tencent.

 According to Bloomberg, the Committee has sent letters of inquiry to several game companies with business or financial ties to Tencent, though only Epic Games and Riot Games are named in the publication’s reporting.